 Cat asks Zip to hold his cake, but Zip eats it and is sorry.
-With bold illustrations and simple text for beginner readers.
+With bold illustrations and simple text for beginning readers.

-This story in the Zip the Robot series of full-colour board books features Zip’s friend Cat with a cake – and it looks yummy!
-But when Cat asks Zip to hold the cake, Zip finds the temptation to taste it too powerful.
-Zip realises he has made a mistake and must say sorry.
-Zip may have a lot to learn but his two friends, Cat and Bird, love him anyway.
-This amusing beginner reader book, with bold, bright illustrations and simple text will show readers the importance of honesty and forgiveness.
+In this story in the Zip the Robot series of full-colour board books about an overconfident robot, Zip’s friend Cat has a cake, and it looks yummy!
+But when Cat asks Zip to hold his cake, Zip finds the temptation to taste it too powerful.
+Zip realizes he has made a mistake and must say sorry.
+Zip may have a lot to learn but his friends Cat and Bird love him anyway.
+This amusing beginner reader book, with bold, bright illustrations and simple text will show the readers the importance of honesty and forgiveness.
 It introduces young readers to simple vocabulary and dialogue.

-- A funny story about honesty and forgiveness, showing that it is ok to be wrong and still be a favourite friend.
+- A funny story about honesty and forgiveness shows it’s ok to be wrong and still be a favorite friend for preschool and kindergarten readers.

 Rebecca Purcell is a children’s book author and illustrator from Portland, United States.
-She studied art history in college before launching her career as an artist.
+She studied Art History in college before launching her career as an artist.
 Prints of her cute illustrations can be found in nurseries and playrooms around the world.
 Rebecca likes drawing with pencils, hiking through alpine meadows, and drinking large quantities of tea.
+She has written and illustrated several series of children’s board books.
+Rebecca’s book, Zip the World’s Greatest Robot, was included as a Best of 2020 Board Book/Picture Book from Kirkus Reviews.
 She lives in an old brick house with her husband, two sons, a stubborn dog, and a nearly perfect cat.

 Fountas & Pinnell Guided Reading Levels